 Mix the coconut oil with your choice of essential oils.

-Strong smelling oils such as citronella, eucalyptus, rosemary, clove and rosemary are good ones.
+Strong smelling oils such as citronella, eucalyptus, rosemary and clove are good options.

 Pour the mix in a spray bottle or other container and apply it to your skin before and whenever you are exposed to bugs.